 I added a little chalkboard signs underneath the stuffie's arms and used those as the place cards on each person's plate.
 They could then take the stuffie home and use the little chalkboard board sign to display whatever they wanted.

 To give the table a beautiful Thanksgiving glow I picked up a couple of glass mosaic votive candle glasses at the 99 and placed flameless battery operated candles in side of each.
 I scattered these across the table along with some felt leaves that I also picked up at the 99.

 Above the table, I arranged pumpkins and wreaths from the 99 to create a pretty backdrop for a pumpkin shaped chalkboard (also from the 99) for the menu.

-I'll be sharing more about the details of how we put together this incredible Thanksgiving tablescape for under $50 later this month here on Smart Fun DIY.
+I share the details of how we put together this incredible Thanksgiving tablescape for under $50 in this video.

 What are you planning to serve this Thanksgiving?

 David @ Spiced says

 Wow, I know where I’m coming for Thanksgiving this year!
 All of those side dishes look amazing!
 And what a fun idea to put a Latin spin on that Caprese salad, too.
 Thanks so much for sharing this inspiration…and for making me hungry! #client